finxlab/hgait/README.md

 - **PyTorch** and **PyTorch Geometric** for deep learning and graph neural network tooling
 - **Weights & Biases** for experiment tracking
-- **TQDM** for progress bars

-We appreciate the open-source community.
-Adding a license file is recommended if you plan to distribute the project.